nodejs/node-addon-api/doc/function.md

 With the `Function` class it is possible to call a JavaScript function object from a native add-on with two different methods: `Call` and `MakeCallback`.
-The API of these two methods is very similar, but they are used in different context.
+The API of these two methods is very similar, but they are used in different contexts.
 The `MakeCallback` method is used to call from native code back into JavaScript after returning from an [asynchronous operation](async_operations.md) and in general in situations which don't have an existing JavaScript function on the stack.
 The `Call` method is used when there is already a JavaScript function